Medicare : Frequently Asked Questions

 Q: Do I still have to pay my Medicare Part B premium?

 A: Yes.
-When you join a WellCare plan, you must continue to pay your Medicare Part B premium if not otherwise paid for by Medicaid or another third party.
+When you join a WellCare plan, you must continue to pay your Medicare Part B premium unless its paid for you by Medicaid or another third party.
 If you meet certain eligibility requirements for both Medicare and Medicaid, your Part B premium may be covered in full.
-Some of WellCare's Plans reduce the Medicare Part B premium.
+Some of WellCare's Plans help by reducing your Medicare Part B premium.
 The reduction is set up by Medicare and administered through the Social Security Administration (SSA).
 Depending on how you pay your Medicare Part B premium, your reduction may be credited to your Social Security check or credited on your Medicare Part B premium statement.
 Reductions may take several months to be issued.
 However, you will receive a full credit.

 Q: One of the prescriptions I usually take isn't on the WellCare formulary.
 What should I do?

-A: Contact us and we can look up your prescription to see if it's part of our formulary.
+A: Contact us and we can look up your prescription to see if it's part of our formulary (list of covered medications).
 When you call, one of our representatives may suggest an alternative medication.
 Please check with your doctor to see if that alternative would work for you.
 If your doctor feels that you need to take a certain brand name prescription drug that isn't covered, we have a review process in place that may allow you to do this.
 Read our Part D Transition Policy for what to do if your medication isn't covered by the plan.

 Q: What if I have to pay cash for my prescription because I do not have my WellCare ID card?

-A: You will need to request a reimbursement from WellCare by completing a Direct Member Reimbursement Form and mailing it to us.
+A: You can ask us to pay you back by completing a Direct Member Reimbursement Form and mailing it to us.
 Please keep a copy of the form and receipts for your records.
+We will mail you a letter within 7 to 10 days with our decision concerning your request for reimbursement.

 Q: What if I mailed my request for WellCare to pay for my prescriptions, but I have not received any information?

-A: Please contact us.
+A: If after 10 days, you have not received your letter with our decision, please contact us.
 We will provide you information, including whether or not we received your request.

 Q: What prescriptions are covered by WellCare?

 A: WellCare covers both brand-name and generic prescription drugs.
-The federal government has created guidelines for the types of drugs that must be covered, along with setting a minimum standard of benefits.
-You can review our full list of our covered prescription drugs either by using our search tool or you can download a comprehensive formulary.
+The federal government has created guidelines for the types of drugs we must cover, along with a minimum standard of benefits.
+You can review our full list of covered prescription drugs either by using our search tool or you can download a comprehensive formulary.

-A: You can use your WellCare ID card at any of our 60,000 network pharmacies.
-WellCare also has preferred pharmacies.
-By filling your prescription at a preferred pharmacy (retail or mail-service), your co-pay could be lower.
-Preferred pharmacies includes Exactus Pharmacy Solutions, Duane Reade, Kmart, Sam’s Club, Walgreens, and Wal-Mart.
-Use our pharmacy search tool to find both preferred and network pharmacies in your area.
+A: You can use your WellCare ID card at any of our network pharmacies.
+Some of our network pharmacies (retail and mail-service) offer preferred cost-sharing.
+By filling your prescription at a network pharmacy (retail or mail-service) that offers preferred cost-sharing, your co-payment could be lower.
+Network pharmacies that offer preferred cost-sharing include Duane Reade, Kmart, Kroger, Sam’s Club, Walgreens, and Wal-Mart.
+Use our pharmacy search tool to find network pharmacies in your area.

 Q: Does my WellCare Prescription Drug Plan cover medications filled by an out-of-network pharmacy?